dhis2/dhis2-docs/src/commonmark/en/content/user/using-the-maps-app.md

 ![](resources/images/maps/maps_download.png)

-Map download is not supported in Internet Explorer or Safari, we recommend to use Google Chrome og Firefox.
+Map download is not supported in Internet Explorer or Safari, we recommend to use Google Chrome or Firefox.

 1. Select if you want to include the map name or not.
 This option is only available if the map is saved.

-2. Select if you want to inclide the map legend.
+2. Select if you want to include the map legend.
 You can position the legend in one of the 4 corners of your map.

 3. Click **Download** to download your map.